zarldev/goenums/README.md

 }
 ```

-## JSON & Database Storage
+## JSON, Text, Binary, and Database Storage
-The generated enum type also implements the `json.Unmarshal` and `json.Marshal` interfaces along with the `sql.Scanner` and `sql.Valuer` interfaces to handle parsing over the wire via HTTP or via a Database.
+The generated enum type also implements several common interfaces:
+* `json.Unmarshal` and `json.Marshal`
+* `sql.Scanner` and `sql.Valuer`
+* `encoding.TextMarshaler` and `encoding.TextUnmarshaler`
+* `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler`

+These interfaces are used to handle parsing for JSON, Text, Binary, and Database storage using the common standard library packages.
+Here is an example of the generated handling code:

 ```go
 func (p Status) MarshalJSON() ([]byte, error) {